cfdyang521/cfdyang521.github.io/_pages/about.md

 Dr. Yang is an Assistant Professor in School of Computer Science and Technology / Faculty of Innovation Engineering at Macau University of Science and Technology (M.U.S.T. 澳門科技大學).
 Before he joined M.U.S.T., he was a postdoctoral researcher at Sun Yat-sen University (2021.12-2023.06).
 He obtained his doctoral degree in Applied Mathematics, Korea University, 2021 under the guidance of Prof. Junseok Kim.
 His research interests are Computational Multi-phase Fluid Dynamics, Phase-field Method, Numerical Simulations in Science and Engineering, and Mathematical Modeling.
 He has published 79 SCI papers as first or corresponding author from 2018.

-Since 2024 fall semester, I only recruit 1-2 Master students in each year.
-If you are willing to join my team, please contact me via jxyang@must.edu.mo

 已主持科研項目如下：

 國家自然科學基金青年科學基金項目;